muratkeremozcan/books/aws/Burning-Monk/Lambda-Best-Practices/README.md

 Storing secrets: SSM Parameter Store vs Secrets Manager

+1. Cost-effectiveness: While the Secrets Manager charges usage costs and an uptime cost per secret, the SSM Parameter Store offers Standard parameters free of charge.
+The costs only arise for Higher Throughput mode and are comparable to Secrets Manager.
+However, it's crucial to manage these costs correctly to avoid unexpected charges.
+2. Simplicity: The Secrets Manager offers built-in secret rotation, but it requires additional work from the developer to manage the process.
+With the SSM Parameter Store, it's easier to implement a custom rotation Lambda function and manage it with a custom EventBridge schedule.
+3. Flexibility: Not all application configurations are sensitive and need encryption.
+The SSM Parameter Store can handle both plain text parameters and encrypted strings, making it more versatile.

+However, there are specific cases where Secrets Manager is the better choice, such as:

+- For multi-region applications that require cross-region replication of secrets.
+- When working with large (> 8kb) secrets due to the SSM Parameter Store's limit of 8kb.
+- In situations where secrets need to be shared cross-account.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fvnwa5fnh8vjrw99tad6.png)

 Click [here](https://aws.amazon.com/secrets-manager/pricing) for Secrets Manager pricing.
 Click [here](https://aws.amazon.com/systems-manager/pricing/#Parameter_Store) for SSM Parameter Store pricing.